NamitVarshney/2D-Table-Tennis-Game-in-Python/README.md

 installed with Tk support.
 For More in-depth knowledge about Turtle: https://docs.python.org/3/library/turtle.html?highlight=trace#module-turtle

-2. **Adding Sound to the game**
+***2. Adding Sound to the game***
-I used WinSound Module to add sound to my game, after a player hits the ball with paddle the sound should come, similarly when a player misses the ball different sound should play to improve gaming experience.
+- I used WinSound Module to add sound to my game, after a player hits the ball with paddle the sound should come, similarly when a player misses the ball different sound should play to improve gaming experience.
 Similar to Turtle good thing about Winsound is that it’s a built-in library, so you don’t need to install any new packages.
 All you need to do is import the library into your Python